-Prydz Bay is an embayment along the Antarctic margin between 66°E and 79°E. It is bounded on the southwestern side by the Amery Ice Shelf, on the southeast by the Ingrid Christensen Coast, and by Mac.
-Robertson Land to the west, ending in Cape Darnley (Fig. F3).
-The eastern side of the bay has water depths from 200 to 300 m near the shelf edge forming Four Ladies Bank (Fig. F3).
+Prydz Bay is a reentrant in the Antarctic margin between 66°E and 79°E. It is bounded on the southwestern side by the Amery Ice Shelf, on the southeast by the Ingrid Christensen Coast and by Mac.
+Robertson Land to the west, ending in Cape Darnley (Fig. 3).
+The eastern side of the bay has water depths from 200 to 300 m near the shelf edge forming Four Ladies Bank (Fig. 3).
 The bank surface slopes gently inshore and to the west.
 Along the Ingrid Christensen Coast, water depths reach 1000 m in the Svenner Channel.
-In front of the Amery Ice Shelf, the Amery Depression is mostly 600-700 m deep but reaches 1400 m in several closed depressions in the southwestern corner of the bay (the Lambert and Nanok Deeps) (Fig. F3).
-The western side of the bay is crossed by Prydz Channel, which runs from the Amery Depression to the shelf edge at 600 m below sea level.
-Prydz Channel separates Four Ladies Bank from Fram Bank, the shallow area around Cape Darnley (Fig. F3).
+In front of the Amery Ice Shelf, the Amery Depression is mostly 600-700 m deep but reaches 1400 m in several closed depressions in the southwestern corner of the bay called the Lambert and Nanok Deeps (Fig. 3).
+The western side of the bay is crossed by a channel that runs from the Amery Depression to the shelf edge, where the seafloor is at 600 m below sea level.
+This feature is the Prydz Channel.
+It separates the Four Ladies Bank from Fram Bank, the shallow area around Cape Darnley (Fig. 3).

-The steep continental slope on the eastern half of Prydz Bay is cut by submarine canyon tributaries and is overlain by slump deposits (O'Brien and Leitchenkov, 1997).
-On the western side of Prydz Bay, contours bulge seaward in the Prydz Channel Fan (Fig. F3), which slopes smoothly from the shelf edge to ~2700 m water depth.
-The head of Wilkins Canyon (Vanney and Johnson, 1985) is situated just west of Prydz Channel Fan and north of Fram Bank (Fig. F3).
-Wilkins Canyon runs north from the shelf edge before swinging northeast at ~65°S. To the west of Wilkins Canyon is a ridge of drift sediment separating it from Wild Canyon, which has its head on the continental slope off Mac.
-Robertson Land (Kuvaas and Leitchenkov, 1992).
+The continental slope on the eastern half of Prydz Bay is steep with submarine canyon tributaries and slump deposits (O'Brien and Leitchenkov, 1997).
+On the western side, contours bulge seaward in the Prydz Channel Fan (Fig. 3), which slopes smoothly from the shelf edge to its edge at ~2700 m water depth.
+The head of a submarine canyon (Wilkins Canyon) (Vanney and Johnson, 1985) is situated just west of the Prydz Channel Fan, north of Fram Bank (Fig. 3).
+It runs north from the shelf edge and then bends northeast from ~65°S. To the west of Wilkins Canyon is a ridge of drift sediment that separates it from Wild Canyon, which has its head on the continental slope off Mac.
+Robertson Land (Kuvass and Leitchenkov, 1992).

-Circulation in Prydz Bay
+Circulation and Water Masses in Prydz Bay

-Surface circulation in Prydz Bay is characterized by a closed cyclonic gyre adjacent to the Amery Ice Shelf (Fig. F4) (Smith et al., 1984; Wong, 1994).
-There is inflow of cold water from the east near the West Ice Shelf and outflow near Cape Darnley.
+The circulation in Prydz Bay is characterized by a closed cyclonic gyre adjacent to the Amery Ice Shelf (Fig. 4) (Smith et al., 1984; Wong, 1994).
+There is inflow of some cold water from the east near the West Ice Shelf and outflow near Cape Darnley.
 In contrast to the Ross and Weddell Sea basins, Prydz Bay holds a relatively small volume of highly saline deep water.
 It has been suggested that this is related to the geography and bathymetry of Prydz Bay (Smith et al., 1984).
 Because of its closed circulation and lack of significant bottom-water production, water masses in Prydz Bay play a limited role in current activity beyond the shelf.